-Lead Instructor (effective January 1, 2017):
+Lead Instructor (effective February 6, 2018):

 - 1. Fire Instructor I/II or equivalent - 2.
-NATC/NFPA 1403 Live Fire Instructor class renewed every two years with a minimum of at least four (4) burns in each of the burn rooms to be qualified as a Lead Instructor - 3.
-Participation in NATC Burn Room/ Flashover/Fire Behavior Chambers/LP Gas Props live fire Certification renewed every two years - 4.
-Prior approval from the NATC Director and/or his designee will be required prior to any live fire exercise within the NATC Burn Room / Flashover/ Fire Behavior Chamber or LP Gas Props. - 5.
+Has attended a NATC and/or NFPA 1403 Live Fire Instructor class or briefing - 3.
+Has participated as a Lead Instructor in an NPC FRS104 class or equivalent - 4.
+Has prior live fire experience/participation in which ever prop the instructor is going to use/burn in (NATC Burn Room/ Flashover/Fire Behavior Chambers/LP Gas Props live fire) - 5.
 The Lead Instructor will also be responsible for filling out the following forms and submitting such forms to the NATC Director and/or his designee for review prior to any live fire exercise: - NATC Request for Use Form - Live Burn Training Incident Action Plan